ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 ### Images and Dockerfiles

-Docker **Images** are the building blocks of Docker containers.
+Docker **Images** are the building blocks of Docker.
 A Docker image is a lightweight, standalone, executable package of software that includes everything needed to run a piece of software, including the code, runtime and dependencies.